 The SOCP was developed as a result of an extensive review by federal and provincial government advisors and scientific experts of the most effective and appropriate mitigation measures used world-wide to minimize adverse environmental effects on marine life.
-Compliance with the SOCP will result in minimization and/or avoidance of adverse residual environmental effects on marine fish and other marine life.
+Compliance with the SOCP, which is reviewed and updated regularly, will result in minimization and/or avoidance of adverse residual environmental effects on marine fish and other marine life.